 Tuition and Financial Assistance Considerations: During an approved LOA, students will not be required to make tuition payments.
 However, tuition obligations remain unchanged.
 Returning from Leave: Students on an approved LOA must:

-- Notify the Associate Director of Student Services of their intention to return at least one week before the end of the approved leave period or one week before a requested early return. - Meet with the Associate Director of Student Services to complete required re-entry procedures.
+- Notify the Director of Education their intention to return at least one week before the end of the approved leave period or one week before a requested early return. - Complete all required re-entry paperwork and procedures.